jkawamoto/psi/dockerfile/README.md

 $ docker build -t jkawamoto/rpi-node-red2 -f rpi-node-red/Dockerfile.ctm rpi-node-red
 ```

 The image jkawamoto/rpi/node-red is a basic Node-RED image for Raspberry Pi.
 It is also available in DockerHub.
-So, you can just pull it by `docker pull jkawamoto/rpi-node-red` and skip first line.
+So, you can just pull it by `docker pull jkawamoto/rpi-node-red` and skip the first line.

 Run